 Really Simple Systems: Best Salesforce Alternative With a la Carte Pricing

 Really Simple Systems has three tiers that range from free to $30 per user, per month, as well as email marketing upgrades between $22 and $46 per month.
 With Salesforce, many of these email marketing upgrades like bulk email campaigns are included in their tiered pricing.
-This makes Really Simple Systems ideal for price- and feature-conscious businesses that only want to pay for the things they intend to use regularly.
+This makes Really Simple Systems ideal for price-conscious businesses that only want to pay for the things they intend to use regularly.

 Really Simple Systems Pricing